ItsMax123/StaffMode/README.md

   - [ ] Staff abuse prevention (Prevent staff from doing commands while in staffmode, prevent staff from banning other staff, etc.)
   - [ ] Please suggest anything you want me to add

-# Support
+## Support
-Join the [discord server](https://discord.gg/YJZNhwhyMQ) for quick support, bug reports and feature requests.
+Join the [discord server](https://discord.gg/YJZNhwhyMQ) for support.
-If you do not have discord, create an issue on github.
-Please keep in mind that it will take longer for me to reply on github.
-If you are reporting an issue with the plugin, be sure to include as much detail as possible and steps to reproduce the issue.
+For bugs or feature requests, create an issue on GitHub.
+Please follow the GitHub templates as best you can.